Golden rules for browser interoperability

 which features are browser-specific.
 An exception seems to be the

-marquee element, with is supported on all major browsers, at least partially.
+marquee element, with is supported on all major browsers, if not fully.

 - Don't rely too much on default settings.